 Cold compression wraps (using either re-freezable ice or gel) are most often used to treat soft-tissue swelling or injuries but make excellent aids for cooling the skin and calming the itch in eczema.
 There are also a variety of cooling towels available today.
 Don’t wait until the escalation of a flare to use them; build their use into a rest period or a water break.

-Given the potential to overheat, bear in mind both surroundings and other ways to counteract a rise in temperature.
-Keep a towel nearby to wipe off sweat during exercise, and ensure that indoor facilities are well ventilated.
+Given the potential to overheat, bear in mind both surroundings and other ways to slow the rise in temperature.
+Keep a towel nearby to wipe off sweat during exercise and exercise in indoor facilities that are well ventilated.

 In much the same way that taking on water counteracts water lost while exercising, applying emollients will protect your skin in advance of and following exercise.
 A heavier ointment might feel hot and counterproductive and actually trap in sweat, so a cream or lighter application of ointment an hour before exercise allows time for it to have absorbed fully.

-There is nothing quite as satisfying as a hot bath or shower after exercise to relax the muscles—except, of course, if you have eczema because your skin will be vulnerable and susceptible to triggers like sudden changes in temperature.
-Washing off sweat rather than letting it dry on the skin is a good idea, but resist the temptation to sizzle after a workout.
-Something I find effective is to start with a warm shower and gradually make it cooler over minutes and in stages.
+There is nothing quite as satisfying as a hot bath or shower after exercise to relax the muscles — except, of course, if you have eczema.
+Washing off sweat rather than letting it dry on the skin is a good idea, but resist the temptation to sizzle under the shower after a workout.
+Start with a warm shower and gradually make it cooler over minutes and in stages.

-Gyms, health clubs, and fitness centers might supply their shower gels and products but use your own emollients instead; it’s not worth risking a reaction for the sake of convenience.
-You can always decant your emollients into a travel-size container or get smaller quantities from your physician.
+Gyms, health clubs and fitness centers might supply their shower gels and products but use your own products instead.
+It’s not worth risking a reaction for the sake of convenience.
+You can always decant your products into a travel-size container or get smaller quantities from your physician.